 The two landmark poles are placed at each of the two intersection points between the touch line and the center line.
-The landmark poles have a diameter of 20cm.
-They consist of three segments of 20cm height, placed above each other.
+The landmark poles have a diameter of 10 cm.
+They consist of three segments of 15 cm height, placed above each other.
 The lowest and the highest segments are colored in the same color as the goal at its left side (see Fig. 3).